 There are two main ways of making money by using the HFT algorithms:

-- Market making is the way of supporting liquidity in exchange of the reward from the stock exchange;
+- Market making is the way of supporting liquidity in exchange for the reward from the stock exchange;

-- Arbitrage is the way of on-selling the correlated assets on various markets.
+- Arbitrage is the way of on-selling the correlated assets in various markets.